quicwg/base-drafts/draft-ietf-quic-transport.md

 New uses of codepoints from QUIC registries SHOULD use a randomly selected codepoint that excludes both existing allocations and the first unallocated codepoint in the selected space.
+Requests for multiple codepoints MAY use a contiguous range.
 This minimizes the risk that differing semantics are attributed to the same codepoint by different implementations.
 Use of the first codepoint in a range is intended for use by specifications that are developed through the standards process {{?STD=RFC2026}} and its allocation MUST be negotiated with IANA before use.

 For codepoints that are encoded in variable-length integers ({{integer-encoding}}), such as frame types, codepoints that encode to four or